TimurOner/cityscapes_instance_segmentation_maskedrcnn/README.md

 ## General Description 📝
 This repo contains training code and training steps for finetuning of Masked R-CNN to the Cityscapes dataset.
 Cityscapes is a dataset that consists of urban scenes from diverse German cities and provides a good benchmark for instance segmentation/object detection models.
-We have selected Masked R-CNN for this task for educational purposes - Masked R-CNN is a foundational model for newer and stronger implementations and demonstrates lots of key computer vision concepts such as bacbkone extracted features, non-maximum supression, region proposal network (RPN) and mask head.
+We have selected Masked R-CNN for this task for educational purposes - Masked R-CNN is a foundational model for newer and stronger implementations and demonstrates lots of key computer vision concepts such as backbone extracted features, non-maximum supression, region proposal network (RPN) and mask head.
+We have reached test set mAP that is below SOTA but is respectable considering that Masked R-CNN is almost 10 years old.
 ## Dataset Description 🗂️
 We use the Cityscapes dataset [4], a large-scale dataset that contains diverse urban scenes from various German